NIGMS/NIGMS-Sandbox/README.md

 ## Cloud Technology Utilized <a name="one"></a>

-The 12 NIGMS cloud modules utilize the following GCP services:  Cloud Storage, gcsfuse, VertexAI Workbench, Artifact Registry, Cloud Build, BigQuery, and Cloud Lifesciences API*.
+The 10 NIGMS cloud modules utilize the following GCP services:  Cloud Storage, gcsfuse, VertexAI Workbench, Artifact Registry, Cloud Build, BigQuery, and Cloud Lifesciences API*.
 Technologies that support the cloud services mentioned include JupyterLab, Docker, Git, and life sciences software libraries such as [Bioconductor](https://www.bioconductor.org/) in R and the [Bioconda](https://bioconda.github.io/) Anaconda channel in Python.

 <div style="font-size:75%;font-style: italic;">
-*Google Batch is a newer service that offers similar functionality and may replace the Life Sciences API in the future.
+*Google Batch is a newer release of the Cloud Lifesciences API and provides similar functionality.
 </div>

 <!-- #region -->